skip to Main Content

 Before holding a liquidation sale, a business owner may want to consider whether or not the sale will be worth the time and expense.
 It is also important to decide what kind of liquidation sale to hold.
 A business owner could have a retail going-out-of-business sale, an Internet sale or a sealed bid sale.
 The type of sale that is best will depend on what kind of merchandise is being liquidated and whether confidentiality is important to the business owner.

 When business owners have more liabilities than assets and no other alternatives are feasible, they may need to have their assets liquidated by a trustee as part of the Chapter 7 bankruptcy process.
-An attorney may be able to help a business owner with the process of filing for bankruptcy and attending the meetings with creditors.
+An attorney may be able to help a business owner with the process of filing for bankruptcy and attending meetings with creditors.

 Back To Top